RobHindle/WiFIProfiles/README.md

 # WiFIProfiles
-Tools to help one managed their WIFI Profiles
+Tools to help one manage their WIFI Profiles